 Discussion event was organised for student associations regarding the culture grant.
 You can find its materials on intra.

-The closing date for applications is 23 January 2022.
+The new closing date for applications is 15 February 2022.
 Apply for the grant by filling out the application form.
 Attach the student association’s latest completed financial statement and 2022 budget to the application.
 In addition, the associations can provide other relevant financial documents or other documents that support their application as attachments.

 Grant recipients will be required to file reports documenting the funded activities and their impact.
 The reporting deadline will be separately announced.